Bowling Green station: Subsequent changes

+The Bowling Green station in February 2013.

 In June 1999, MetroCard vending machines were installed in this station as part of the second batch of the fare-payment technology's installation.
 Following the September 11 attacks in 2001, members of the public expressed concerns that the station could be difficult to evacuate in emergencies due to its convoluted layout.

 In early 2006, work began to make the station fully compliant with the Americans with Disabilities Act of 1990.
 The cobblestones around the station entrance near Bowling Green were replaced with granite pavers, an ADA-compliant path was constructed to Bowling Green Park, and a new glass canopy was installed over this entrance.
 The canopy, which was designed by Dattner Architects in 2003, consists of a curved steel and glass with stainless steel ribs, and is supported by a granite base.
 The unused shuttle platform was also walled off between 2001 and 2002.
 Work to install the canopy was scheduled to begin in late October 2006.
 In May 2007, the replacement of the cobblestones and installation of the glass canopy were completed.
 The elevators opened to the public on July 9, 2007, and a formal opening ceremony was hosted the following day.

 The MTA added a hearing induction loop for passengers on the northbound platform, the first such installation in the subway system, during a pilot program in 2020.
 The MTA announced in December 2021 that it would install wide-aisle fare gates for disabled passengers at five subway stations, including Bowling Green, by mid-2022.
 The implementation of these fare gates was delayed; none of the wide-aisle fare gates had been installed by early 2023.
 The MTA announced in 2024 that it would replace the station's existing waist-high turnstiles with taller, wide-aisle turnstiles.
 According to a study conducted by New York University researchers and published in 2024, the Bowling Green station had some of the highest particulate matter pollution levels of any subway station in New York City.